-Enabling 'Grid-Style' on a diagram creates a number of columns and rows on the diagram, according the values specified in the 'Grid-Style Properties' dialog.
+Enabling 'Grid-Style' on a diagram creates a number of columns on the diagram, according the values specified in the 'Grid Properties' dialog.
+The rows are laid out dynamically according to the number of columns and the number of elements on the diagram.